codlark/cls-docs/docs_old/Properties.md

  * `y: Y` - `x` and `y` can be one of:
     * A number with units `px`, `in`, or `mm`, either positive or negative.
 This positions the element's upper left to its container's upper left.
 This is considered the standard positioning scheme.
     * A number with units `px`, `in`, or `mm`, and with the sign `^`.
 This positions the element's lower right to its container's lower right.
 An example of this is given in the playing card example.
-    * A number with unit `%` which positions the element realative to its container in the same direction, eg `x: 50%` will position the left edge of the element in the middle of its container going left-right.
+    * A number with unit `%` which positions the element relative to its container in the same direction, eg `x: 50%` will position the left edge of the element in the middle of its container going left-right.
 Can only be positive.
     * `center` which centers the element within its container.
   Default value for both `x` and `y` is `0`
  * `width: WIDTH`